8thlight/hyperion/mongo/README.md

  * :host - specifies the host, presumes a single connection
  * :port - defaults to 27017, presumes a single connection
  * :servers - a sequence of [host, port] pairs, for connecting to multiple servers
- * :ssl - defaults to false, for Mongo servers configured for SSL
+ * :ssl - defaults to false, for Mongo servers configured for SSL.
+Use the value :trust if you want to bypass CA verification.

 ### open-database options